 Once the funds are ready to be collected, the receiver must also present their proper identification.

 After that, we put in place different KYC strategies—like video conference, bank ID and face biometrics—depending on the laws of each country and the Ria Money Transfer platform the customer is using.

 Eduardo González Cristos, Ria’s Digital Business Development and Innovation Lead shared that, “When it comes to our products and services, we ensure they’re adaptable to the needs of each regulator, integrating state-of-the-art solutions into all our business processes.
 We have a dedicated team evaluating our products on the clock to guarantee our KYC methods are the perfect combination of tech, innovation and compliance.”

-Compliance is a challenge for all, but it is one we take on diligently, with a dedicated team of experts keeping us at the forefront of regulatory technology.
+KYC requirements and compliance are a challenge for all, but it is one we take on diligently, with a dedicated team of experts keeping us at the forefront of regulatory technology.